AndrewGibbs/PathFinder/docs/joss_paper/paper.md

 Some of the code in `PathFinder` is copied from other projects.
 I acknowledge @DAryo, used for the Dijkstra shortest path algorithm, originally proposed in [@dijkstra2022note].
 I also acknowledge Dirk Laurie and Walter Gautschi for writing the code used for the Golub-Welsch algorithm, a full mathematical explanation of this algorithm can be found in [@gautschi2004orthogonal].

-Finally, I must express my gratitude to the referees who gave their time to review the software and this paper.
+Finally, I must express my gratitude to the referees and editor who gave their time to review the software and this paper.
 This paper, the code and its documentation were significantly improved as a result of the review process.

 # References